pymupdf/PyMuPDF/docs/page.rst

       * *New in v1.18.17*

       Extract the drawing paths on the page.
-Apart from minor technical differences, functionally equivalent to :meth:`Page.get_drawings`, but much faster (factor 3 or more).
+Apart from following technical differences, functionally equivalent to :meth:`Page.get_drawings`, but much faster (factor 3 or more):

       * Every path type only contains the relevant keys, e.g. a stroke path has no ``"fill"`` color key.
 See comment in method :meth:`Page.get_drawings`.
       * Coordinates are given as :data:`point_like`, :data:`rect_like` and :data:`quad_like` **tuples** -- not as :ref:`Point`, :ref:`Rect`, :ref:`Quad` objects.

-      .. note:: If performance is your concern, because you need to process pages with ten thousands of drawing commands, consider using this method: Compared to versions before 1.18.17, you should experience much shorter response times.
-We have seen pages that required 2 seconds now only needing 200 ms with this method.
+      .. note:: If performance is your concern, because your page has tens of thousands of drawings, consider using this method: Compared to versions earlier than 1.18.17, you should see much shorter response times.
+We have seen pages that required 2 seconds then, now only needing 200 ms with this method.

    .. method:: get_fonts(full=False)